xcomponent/ReactiveXComponent.Net/README.md

     // Create a publisher..
     var publisher = _xcSession.CreatePublisher(componentName);

+    // Need to call subscribe for the state machine we are interested in.. subscriber.Subscribe(helloWorldManagerStateMachineName);

     // Subscribe to state machine updates via the IObservable collection.. var eventReceived = new ManualResetEvent(false);